[Updated for 2021].

-Unfortunately, the ISO certification scheme does not enforce good training on auditors working for CBs (certification bodies), and does not have high standards for the requirements for such auditors either.
+Unfortunately, the ISO certification scheme does not enforce good training on auditors working for certification bodies (CBs).
 The result is that sometimes auditors write nonconformities that are invalid — in the US we call them “bogus” — but which nevertheless have to be responded to.

-(Note: while this article refers to ISO 9001, the information herein works equally well for AS9100, ISO/TS 16949 and most other management system certifications.)
+(Note: while this article refers to ISO 9001, the information herein works equally well for AS9100, IATF 16949, and most other management system certifications.)

 Common Reasons for Invalid Findings